 Drawing motivations from this insight, we introduce \textbf{\textsc{MathCheck}}, a well-designed checklist for testing task generalization and reasoning robustness. \textsc{MathCheck} includes general mathematical reasoning tasks and diverse robustness testing types to facilitate a comprehensive evaluation of mathematical reasoning ability and reasoning behavior testing.
-As shown in Figure~\ref{fig:mathcheck}, on the horizontal axis, we examine the task generalization including problem solving, answerable judging, outcome judging, and process judging.
-On the vertical axis, we test the reasoning robustness through the original problem and its three robustness variants consisting of problem understanding, irrelevant disturbance, and scenario understanding.
-The data of each cell in the checklist corresponds to a specific robustness type problem and task form.
+As shown in Figure~\ref{fig:mathcheck}, horizontally, we examine the task generalization including problem solving, answerable judging, outcome judging, and process judging.
+Vertically, we test the reasoning robustness through the original problem and its three robustness variants consisting of problem understanding, irrelevant disturbance, and scenario understanding.
+The data of each cell in the checklist corresponds to a specific type of robustness test and task form.
 To facilitate the construction of checklist, we propose an (M)LLMs-driven generation framework to automatically generate this data.
 Figure~\ref{fig:generation} illustrates the \textsc{MathCheck} data collection process, where the seed solving problem is firstly rewritten to its robustness problems, next all generated solving data are utilized to construct other task forms.

-Utilizing \textsc{MathCheck}, we propose \textbf{\textsc{MathCheck-GSM}}, a \textsc{MathCheck} dataset generated from GSM8k~\cite{cobbe2021training}.
-It contains a total of 3,096 high-quality data consisting of 129 groups checklist matrix, which can be used to evaluate mathematical textual reasoning ability comprehensively.
+Utilizing \textsc{MathCheck}, we propose \textbf{\textsc{MathCheck-GSM}}, a \textsc{MathCheck} dataset generated from GSM8k~\citep{cobbe2021training}.
+It contains a total of 3,096 high-quality samples consisting of 129 groups checklist matrix, which can be used to evaluate mathematical textual reasoning ability comprehensively.
 Besides, acknowledging the community's focus on multi-modal reasoning capabilities, we further propose \textbf{\textsc{MathCheck-GEO}} to evaluate the multi-modal geometry reasoning ability.
-Generated from GeoQA~\cite{chen2021geoqa}, UniGeo~\cite{chen2022unigeo}, and Geometry3K~\cite{lu2021inter}, it contains a total of 1,440 data with a checklist matrix of 60 groups.
-It is noteworthy that the construction pipeline of \textsc{MathCheck} can be applied to most mathematical datasets to dynamically establish a comprehensive and flexible evaluation benchmark, thereby mitigating data contamination~\cite{zhou2023don,zhu2024dyval,zhu2024dyval2}.
+Generated from GeoQA~\citep{chen2021geoqa}, UniGeo~\citep{chen2022unigeo}, and Geometry3K~\citep{lu2021inter}, it contains a total of 1,440 samples with a checklist matrix of 60 groups.
+It is noteworthy that the construction pipeline of \textsc{MathCheck} can be applied to most mathematical datasets to dynamically establish a comprehensive and flexible evaluation benchmark, thereby mitigating data contamination~\citep{zhou2023don,zhu2024dyval,zhu2024dyval2}.